All Episodes

 Some not yet.

-Uh, they don't say it's they don't they say it's unconfirmed, but that's about it.
+They don't say it's, they don't say it's unconfirmed, but that's about it.

-Well, there were uh things in that dossier that made me wonder whether or not they would they were in fact accurate and true.
+Well, there were things in that dossier that made me wonder whether or not they would, they were, in fact, accurate and true.

-I think Jim Comey has said that it was but contained salacious and unverified information.
+I think Jim Comey has said that it was contained salacious and unverified information.

 Just because it was unverified didn't mean it wasn't true.

-And if the Russians were involved in something like that, directed against individuals who are aspiring to the highest office in this land, there was an obligation on the part of the FBI to uh seek out the the truth on it.
+And if the Russians were involved in something like that directed against individuals who are aspiring to the highest office in this land, there was an obligation on the part of the FBI to seek out the truth on it.

-All right, that was Brennan, who we now know along with Clapper, uh got a letter from Devin Nunes, ten specific questions as it relates to the dossier.
+All right, that was Brennan, who we now know, along with Clapper, got a letter from Devin Nunes, 10 specific questions as it relates to the dossier.

 In fact, the shady dossier makes exactly the same claim that Putin personally ordered the cyber attacks on the Clinton campaign and leaked embarrassing emails to bolster Trump.

-Now the person that put those emails out in the pup for public review is Julian Assange, a wiki leaks.
+Now, the person that put those emails out for public review is Julian Assange, WikiLeaks.

 He's told us multiple times on this show and on TV that it was not Russia.